 What does the Bible say about birth control?

-Question: What does the Bible say about birth control?
-Can believers use birth control?
+Question: What does the Bible say about using birth control pills, condoms, withdrawal and timing sex activities to prevent pregnancy?
+Can believers use them?

-Answer: Birth control and its use can be found in principles given in the Bible.
-The Bible also gives us guidelines concerning the sex life, in general, within a marriage.
-The Bible does say states a husband and wife can decide to refrain from sex for Christian purposes such as spiritual needs.
-They can also decide, out of love, to have sex but not have it lead to the birth of children.
-It should be noted that the Bible doesn't teach sex should only occur for the purpose of bearing children.
+Answer: Birth control, as well as guidelines concerning sex within marriage, can be found within the pages of the Bible.
+It states a husband and wife can decide to refrain from sex for Christian purposes such as spiritual needs.
+They can also decide, out of love, to have sex but not have it lead to bringing children into the world, meaning that the act can strictly be enjoyed for pleasure within a marriage.

 There is nothing in the word of God that speaks against limiting the number of children a couple has by using contraception such as condoms.
 Condoms are just another way of not getting pregnant just like abstaining from sex when a woman is in her fertile period.
 Using pills that block conception accomplishes the same purpose.
 Using these drugs, however, is each person's free right to decide since every drug has a side effect and may be dangerous to health.